vipul2802/o365hq.com/content/blog/Deploy and Manage Cloud App Security in Office 365.md

 highly recommend that you upload configured automatic uploads of the logs.)
-This can be done directly through the firewalls or you can have a server on-premises that can collect the logs from all of your devices and then upload those logs to the Office 365 cloud app security.
+This can be done directly through the firewalls or you can have a server on-premises that can collect the logs from all of your devices and then upload those logs to the Microsoft cloud app security.

 3. Once you have the logs uploaded, connect your sanctioned applications and block access to the